GoogleChrome/web.dev/src/site/content/en/patterns/example-set/index.md

 The demo.

 YAML front matter must contain `patternId`.
-  * leave the content blank if you want to build the demo out of *body.html*, *css* and *js* files included in assets
+Leave the content blank if you want to build the demo out of `body.html`, CSS and JS files included in `assets`.

-  * for different kinds of demos, see the examples below
+For different kinds of demos, see the examples below.

 * **assets** directory:
   * 1+ files named `asset-name.ext`, e.g. *style.css*